VMI-ETH/newsletter/contents/Apr-2023/content.md

 Meet new people in the ETH Computer Science department by joining us for our Random Lunches event!
 We'll match you up with 1-2 buddies from different institutes within the department.

 Once you sign up, we'll give you the email contacts of your new lunch buddies.
 You can decide on a date and place to get together for lunch sometime in April.
-There is no participation fee but VMI cannot pay for the lunch.
+There is no participation fee but participants pay for their own lunch.

 [Sign up here by 10th April.](https://forms.gle/dxAHdHzmcTZWjVdZ7)